Teredell/FCC/003 - Front End Development Libraries/004 - React/React_README.md

 lesson 24 - need to re-visit but "binding" the click using "this".
 Lesson 25 - More binding of the click action in the constructor block, but outside of super.
 It is also showing my that writing "JS programs" between the constructor block and the render section is maybe how things get "dynamically" changed i.e. you click and it executes and changes.
 Lesson 26 - A bit more of the above but with a counter.
 What i had trouble with was accessing the property, state.property mate and you're there.
+Lesson 27 - Controlled input, made a method to update state.input and learned an "event handler" can just be a NO METHOD property in a html tag that calls a piece of code. i.e. <div eventHandler={this.someMethod}>